-- Input State: This field displays the state of the current input (either input 1 or input 2).
-The field will display either Active or Inactive, - Num Programs: This field indicates the number of programs present within the stream; this value is read from the PSIP / PSI in the stream. - Input Bitrate: This field indicates the gross bitrate of the input in bits/s. - Network ID: This field indicates, in decimals, the Network ID.
-This value is read from the PSIP / PSI in the stream. - Network Name: This field indicates the Network Name of the stream, if present.
-This value is read from the PSIP / PSI in the stream.
+- Input State: Displays either Active or Inactive, this field displays the state of the current input (either input 1 or input 2). - Num Programs: This indicates the number of programs present within the stream; this is read from the PSIP / PSI in the stream. - Input Bitrate: This indicates the gross bitrate of the input in bits/s. - Network ID: This indicates, in decimals, the Network ID.
+This is read from the PSIP / PSI in the stream. - Network Name: This indicates the Network Name of the stream, if present.
+This is read from the PSIP / PSI in the stream.